Psilocybe Cubensis: The Only Magic Mushroom You’ll Ever Need?

 The Potency Of Psilocybe Cubensis

 These mushrooms have a moderate level of potency.
-They contain 0.63 percent psilocybin and 0.60 percent psilocin.
+A typical cubensis mushroom contains 0.63 percent psilocybin and 0.60 percent psilocin–though certain more potent strains can contain up to nearly twice that much.
 These are the two main psychedelic alkaloids of any psilocybin mushroom.
 Psilocin is what causes the psychedelic effects.
 Psilocybin is a prodrug and converts into the psychoactive compound psilocin when it is processed by the body.

 The Different Strains Of Psilocybe Cubensis